Chinese

 Don’t slay the Golden Dragon

-The thought of visiting hotel restaurants, by and large, fills me with dread.
-It really is a mishap that I’ve eaten in one too many.
-This is actually all a numbers game and the hotel’s core business revolves around selling rooms, so the restaurant is just an add-on intended for the rabbit caught in the headlights.
-Your flight was delayed, you’re exhausted after a 12-hour journey, you’re hungry and who cares about sifting through reviews of all those local eateries that you’ve bookmarked.
-You’ve been eating plastic airline meals all day and now as a matter of urgency, you’re hankering for a gratifying dinner.
-In your somnambulant state, you’ll happily pay for a second class, overpriced meal and you’ve reached that point where you couldn’t give a hoot.
+The thought of visiting hotel restaurants, by and large fills me with indifference.
+It really is a misfortune that I happen to have eaten in one too many.
+This is actually all a numbers game and the hotel’s core business revolves around selling rooms, so the restaurant is just an add-on intended for the deer caught in the headlights.
+Your flight was delayed, you’re exhausted after a 12-hour journey, you’re absolutely famished and who cares about sifting through reviews of all those local eateries that you’ve bookmarked.
+You’ve been eating plastic airline meals all day and now as a matter of urgency, you’re hankering for a gratifying dinner anywhere.
+In your somnambulant trance, you’ll happily pay for a second class, overpriced meal and in your desperate state you have passed the point of caring.
 Sound familiar?

-Negotiating the streets of Mumbai, you encounter an unabbreviated sensory overload.
+When negotiating the streets of Mumbai, you encounter an unabbreviated sensory overload.
 The street food hawkers present a dizzying array of choices and the stalls are ubiquitous.
 It’s a mecca for street food and everyone from local workers to food fashionistas will go to snack on the addictive Pani Puri, a fried hollow semolina shell, filled with crushed chickpeas and spicy water creating a flavour explosion for your palate.
 Mumbai’s streets are congested with traffic, vociferous headache-inducing honking, which is chaotic and overwhelming.
 Coming towards the Gateway of India and seeing the iconic Florentine-esque red dome atop the hotel which has now become a symbol of Indian pride, I’m overcome with a warm, familiar feeling, fuelled with euphoria.
 This hotel has created a wealth of childhood memories for me.
-I would watch with my face pressed up against the window, from the Sea Lounge, (famed for its afternoon tea), the ferries bobbing up and down on the sea, transporting boatloads of tourists to and from Elephanta Island.
-My parents would elegantly sip tea, pinky out, and my disregard for etiquette would lead me to run up and down the grand cantilever staircase.
+I would watch as a young girl, with my face pressed up against the window, from the Sea Lounge, (famed for its afternoon tea), the ferries bobbing up and down on the sea, transporting boatloads of tourists to and from Elephanta Island.
+My parents would elegantly sip tea, pinky out, contrasted to my disregard for etiquette, which would lead me to run up and down the grand cantilever staircase.

-The Dragon, as it’s affectionately known as, by its established clientele, has a staggeringly impressive menu, lovingly curated by bona fide expat chefs.
-My default button of wanting to order everything on the menu kicks in.
+The Dragon, as it’s affectionately known by its established clientele, has a staggeringly impressive menu, lovingly curated by bona fide expat chefs.
+My default of wanting to order everything on the menu kicks in.
 The signature dishes, song of the dragon cooked in a bamboo basket with blistering fiery chillies, beggar’s chicken (which requires 24 hours notice), wrapped and baked for hours on end, konjee crispy lamb, scorching on cast iron, are to die for and should really come with a health warning.
 You can’t come to Mumbai and not experience the local jewel of the sea, so the pan-fried pomfret with Szechuan chillies and soya is a must and totally steals the headlines.
-The omg moment is when I savour this utterly delectable fish, native to the sub-continent, with its crispy exterior and fragile white flesh.
+The omg moment is when I actually savour this utterly delectable fish, native to the sub-continent, with its crispy exterior and fragile white flesh.
 Oh and P.S., the crispy lotus root with chilli honey is still seducing my thoughts.
 The desserts don’t jump out at me, however, clearly some adept kitchen wizardry has been performed to create the delicate, distinctive, creamy chilled mango pudding.
-There’s no cutting edge cooking here and I’m not convinced that the food is entirely archetypal Chinese, but the Golden Dragon is a restaurant where I could eat forever, albeit somewhat expensive.
+There’s no cutting edge cooking here and I’m not convinced that the food is entirely archetypal Chinese, but the Golden Dragon is a restaurant which I could eat in forever, albeit my bank account not being in favour of this.
 I marvel at the genuine care and dedication of the staff who diligently go above and beyond the call of duty.
 Personally, I’ve been swathed in a blanket of nostalgia.
 I was first introduced to this restaurant by my grandmother and I’m anticipating bringing my own grandchildren soon enough.